Meltrust/scory/README.md

 # Scory

-> A Javascript app tailored to fetch scores from an API.
+> A Javascript app connected to an API to retrieve and save scores.

 ![screenshot](./assets/img/app_screenshot.png)